 The COVID-19 pandemic has thrown higher education a curveball, and small colleges and universities in particular will struggle to maintain their equilibrium.
-Join us on Thursday, March 26, 2020, at 1:00 PM ET to learn what boards of small colleges and universities need to know and do about the financial impacts of this crisis.
-The webinar will address such concerns as:
+Watch to learn what boards of small colleges and universities need to know and do about the financial impacts of this crisis.
+The webinar addresses such concerns as:

 - Institutional budget process for AY20-21